AudaxFIMS/snap-admin/README.md

 ## Installation

-1. SnapAdmin is distributed on Maven.
-For the latest stable release you can simply include the following snippet in your `pom.xml` file:
+1. This fork of SnapAdmin isn't distributed on Maven.
+For the latest stable release make Maven build from main branch code and put it into your artifact repository after that you can simply include the following snippet in your `pom.xml` file:

 ```xml
 <dependency>